This privacy statement sets out how Daytrippers Foundation uses and protects any information that you give while using our website.

 Data Protection Officer: Keeley Williams

 We need your personal information to allow us to offer our services to you.
 We will only collect the minimum amount of information necessary to provide a service to you or comply with our legal responsibilities.

-Through our website, personal information may be collected and processed for the purposes of submitting grant applications online and registering to our e-newsletter.
+Through our website, personal information may be collected and processed for the purposes of registering to our e-newsletter.

 When registering to our mailing list, we will not ask for information other than your email address and the type of group/interest you represent (charity, school, hospice, individual family or supporter).

 How we process your information

 We will only use your personal information for the purpose for which it was given, will not keep it for longer than necessary and will destroy the information securely according to our data retention statement.